ati-ozgur/course-r-programming/2021/makeup-project.md

 2. Create a zip file that contains source codes for all of the above labs.
 Share it to one drive.

-3. Create a short video explaining showing your applications and share it link only on youtube.
+3. Create a short video (Max 20 minutes) explaining showing your applications and share it link only on youtube.

 4. Send me ONE email, that contains